StephanieLFeinberg/Design-team-branching-learning/README.md

 1. Create a branch.
 Name it your name.
     Command **git branch branch-name**
 2. Add a file.
-Name it your favorite seasion and initials like so **fall-sf**
+Name it your favorite season and initials like so: **fall-sf**
 3. Add whatever you choose to the file! your favorite seasonal activities, why you love that season, or just a string of random text.
 4. Practice switching branches.
     Command **git checkout branch-name**